Son of Edwin Percy and Norah Hannam.

 family moved house once again to premises located in Queen Street, Thurnscoe, possibly due to work being available underground

 at Hickleton Main Colliery.
-It was whilst residing at this address that Ernest's father, Edwin, died in August 1906, probate
+It was whilst residing at this address that Ernest's father, Edwin, died in an unfortunate

 Attestation & Mobilisation

-for military service at Wetherby in early December 1915 under the auspices of the Derby Scheme i.e. voluntary enlistment,
+Ernest attested for military service at Wetherby in early December 1915 under the auspices of the Derby Scheme i.e.

-as did his employer, John Edward Ellis.
-The terms of his enlistment were that of a Short Service Obligation, i.e. for the
+voluntary enlistment, as did his employer, John Edward Ellis.
+The terms of his enlistment were that of a Short Service Obligation,

-duration of the War, with the Colours and in the Army Reserve.
-Upon being placed on the Reserve, Ernest was mobilised at York
+i.e. for the duration of the War, with the Colours and in the Army Reserve.
+Upon being placed on the Reserve, Ernest was mobilised

-possibly as early the month of February 1916 and allocated the serial number 29192 before being posted to the Depot of the
+at York possibly as early the month of February 1916 and allocated the serial number 29192 before being posted to the Depot

 and exact mobilisation dates are unclear).
 Originally intended as a draft to the 1st Battalion, West Yorkshire Regiment, a